prismatic-io/prism-mcp/README.md

 Replace the path args as needed.

-Environment variable options:
+Command-line arguments:

-- `WORKING_DIRECTORY`: **Required.** Determines where Prism CLI commands are run from.
+- First argument: **Required.** Working directory path that determines where Prism CLI commands are run from.
+- Remaining arguments: **Optional.** Toolsets to enable (`integration`, `component`).
+If no toolsets are specified, all tools are registered by default.
+Being selective about toolsets may improve performance.

+Optional environment variable options:

-- `PRISMATIC_URL`: Optional. `https://app.prismatic.io` by default.
+- `PRISMATIC_URL`: `https://app.prismatic.io` by default.
-- `PRISM_PATH`: Optional.
-For pointing to a specific installation of `prism`.
+- `PRISM_PATH`: For pointing to a specific installation of `prism`.
-- `TOOLSETS`: Optional.
-Specify the development toolsets you'd like to use -- `integration`, `component`, or by default all tools.
-Being selective about what tools to register may improve performance.

 ### With Claude Desktop or Claude Code